bhoffman0/CSAwesome2/_sources/Unit1-Using-Objects-and-Methods/topic-1-13-constructors.rst

    :answer_e: Date d = new Date(2020,20,9);
    :correct: d
    :feedback_a: This would initialize the date attributes to today's date according to the constructor comment above, which might not be Sept.
 20, 2020.
-   :feedback_b: There is no Date constructor that takes 2 parameters according to the figure above.
+   :feedback_b: There is no Date constructor that takes 2 arguments according to the figure above.
-   :feedback_c: The comment for the second constructor in the Date class above says that the first parameter must be the year.
+   :feedback_c: The comment for the second constructor in the Date class above says that the first argument must be the year.
-   :feedback_d: This matches the second constructor above with the parameters year, month, day.
+   :feedback_d: This matches the second constructor above with the arguments year, month, day.
-   :feedback_e: Make sure the order of the parameters match the constructor signature above.
+   :feedback_e: Make sure the order of the arguments match the constructor signature above.

    Given the ``Date`` class in the figure above and assuming that months in the ``Date`` class are numbered starting at 1, which of the following code segments will create a ``Date`` object for the date September 20, 2020 using the correct constructor?